https://invisible-island.net/ncurses/man/

 getcchar

-cchar_t argument.
-When wc is not a null pointer, the getcchar function
+If wc is not a null pointer, getcchar:

-o Stores the color pair in the location pointed to by color_pair
+o stores the color pair identifier in pair.

 setcchar

-L'\0' terminated, contain at most one spacing character, which must
+with a null wide character L'\0' and must contain at most one spacing

-Up to CCHARW_MAX-1 non-spacing characters may follow.
-Additional
+Up to CCHARW_MAX - 1 non-spacing characters may follow (see

 The string may contain a single control character instead.
 In that